vanngocthuyla/Data_Analysis/index.md

 Welcome to my website!
 I am a computational biologist with a strong focus on molecular biology and chemical biology.
 I specialize in utilizing statistical models and machine learning, constructing analysis pipelines and workflows, and integrating complex data to bridge scientific knowledge gaps, drive research, and support practical applications.
 I invite you to explore the details on the [Research](https://vanngocthuyla.github.io/research) page.

-I am currently conducting research at David Minh lab, Illinois Institute of Technology, Chicago, IL.
+I am currently conducting research at [CCB Lab](https://ccbatiit.github.io/), Illinois Institute of Technology, Chicago, IL.
 I welcome inquiries and collaborations, and I am eager to engage in discussions about how computational biology can enhance research and product development for human health.

 ## Education